Trial begins for Canada 'Freedom Convoy' organisers

 But during a July bail hearing, an Ontario court judge said that due to this "very unusual case, there is significant uncertainty about the degree to which she will be held culpable for the assortment of alleged bad acts committed over many weeks by various persons in a crowd of thousands".

-Both Ms Lich and Ms Barber, along with other named organisers, are facing a separate C$300m ($222m; £175m) civil suit brought against them by Ottawa residents over the disruptions in the city.
+Both Ms Lich and Mr Barber, along with other named organisers, are facing a separate C$300m ($222m; £175m) civil suit brought against them by Ottawa residents over the disruptions in the city.

 The trial of Ms Lich and Mr Barber is set for 13 days, followed by another six days in October.